When you buy with our links, we may earn a commission. See how we work with brands

 Our Verdict

 It has deep sinkage and a moderate level of bounce.
-This gives the mattress a modern memory foam feel, having the contour and hug of traditional memory foam, but without the heat retention (a common issue with memory foam).
+This gives the mattress a modern memory foam feel, having the contour and hug of memory foam, but without the heat retention (a common issue with memory foam).

 This mattress is available in one firmness, 5 out of 10, which is a medium feel.
 The medium feel makes it an ideal choice for many side sleepers.